DeepkumarMulapakula/aks-private-cluster-example/RaincodeJCLWrapper/readme.md

 Below steps helps you to have the JCL artifacts placed on the azure fileshare and let JCLContainer access it using the file mount

-- Create azure fileshare ($AZURE_FILE_SHARE), for e.g. jclartifacts and add the folders Catalog, Jcls and Programs
+- Create azure fileshare ($AZURE_FILE_SHARE), for e.g. jclartifacts and add Catalog, Jcls and Programs directories under it
-- Under Catalog folder copy the Raincode.Catalog.xml and Raincode license file
+- Under Catalog directory copy the Raincode.Catalog.xml and Raincode license file
-- Under Jcls folder, place your mainframe JCLs, you can copy the sample jcls SUBSTR.JCL & JCLHELLO.JCL if you dont have JCLs handy
+- Under Jcls directory, place your mainframe JCLs, you can copy the sample jcls SORTFILE.JCL & JCLHELLO.JCL if you dont have JCLs handy
-- Under Programs folder, place your raincode compiled COBOL & PL1 dlls, you can copy the sample HELLO.dll if you dont have compiled dlls handy
+- Under Programs directory, place your raincode compiled COBOL & PL1 dlls, you can copy the sample HELLO.dll if you dont have compiled dlls handy
 - Place DB connection strings if required by the COBOL & PL1 modules in the RcDbConnections.csv file under the fileshare jclartifacts

 ## Mount azure fileshare to AKS cluster: ##

 - Login to the azure portal and open the Cloud Shell, Refer [Microsoft Documentation](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-cli#connect-to-the-cluster)
-- Configure kubectl by executing below command
+- Configure kubectl by executing below command, provide resource group and cluster name of your AKS cluster
 ```
-az aks get-credentials --resource-group myResourceGroup --name $AKS_CLUSTER_NAME
+az aks get-credentials --resource-group $AKS_CLUSTER_RG --name $AKS_CLUSTER_NAME
 ```
 - Create namespace for the JCLContainer objects
 ```